brings big changes to your life. You may struggle with sadness and worry. You

 symptoms of depression or are worried a lot.

 Depression and anxiety can be treated with counseling and medicine.

 You also can help yourself feel better by

 changing your "self-talk."
 Those are the things you tell yourself about how

 you're coping.
 Negative thoughts can make you feel bad.
 Changing the way you

 think can change the way you feel.
-To learn how to think in a positive way,

 The challenges of living with heart